xnf/ctco-angular-course/README.md

 ## Homework Assignment

-1. Move comics list to own module.
-Name of the module is up to you.
-Use ComicsList for example.

-    1.1. generate new module using `ng g module comics-list`
+1. "Show upload form" button is broken now and shows modal popup instead of new form.

+    1.1.
+Move "new comic" form to the modal popup.

     1.2.
-Move HTML from app.component.html

-    1.3.
-Move comics list related code form app.component.ts

-    1.4. app.component.html now should contain only two <app-*> web components.
-The jumbotron with nested form is already there.

-2. For a level-up:
+Close the popup after new comic was added.
+         Tip: use this to access modal in code

+         @ViewChild('newComicModal') newComicModal: Modal
+         // ...
+            this.newComicModal.close()
+         // ...

+2. Add "required" to the "image url" field as well.

     2.1.
-Move business logic to own - comic list service.
+Display "Please specify image url" when field is pristine

     2.2.
-Add the new item to existing list.
-Tip:

-                    ```
-                    get comics() {
-                        return this.comicsListService.comics
-                    }

-                    ```
+Display error message "Image url is required!" when field was touched and is still invalid

+    2.3.
+Set button class to "btn-default" when form is not valid and to 'btn-success' when form is valid

+3. Move "Add new" to own component.
+You may put it same "comics-list" module that was created in last homework.

+    3.1. generate new component using `ng g c add-comic-form`

+    3.2.
+Move HTML from app.component.html

+    3.3.
+Move comics creation related code form app.component.ts

+    3.4. app.component.html now should contain only jumbotron, comic list and this new component

 ## Development server